roguesleipnir/RightMouseNavigation/README.md

 It also (optionally) maps the Node Editor's Pan View and Add/Search Node Menu to the Right Mouse Button.

+It also (optionally) can remap the Middle Mouse Button 3D View controls to Right Mouse Button to match other 3D software.

 [![Install and Use](https://img.youtube.com/vi/wIEsuaaS-Hw/0.jpg)](https://www.youtube.com/watch?v=wIEsuaaS-Hw)

 ## How to Install